Get an annual AARP membership for only $9. Offer ends 12/11.

 What Is Huntington’s Disease?

-The symptoms of Huntington’s Disease include:
+How do you know the signs?
+The common symptoms of Huntington’s Disease include:

 • Memory loss and impaired judgment